 - The trust and certain funds may invest in securities rated below investment grade and considered to be "junk" securities.
 These securities are considered to be speculative and are subject to greater market and credit risks.
 Accordingly, the risk of default is higher than investment grade securities.
-In addition, these securities may be more sensitive to interest rate changes and may be more likely to make early returns of principal. - The trust may invest in MLPs.
-MLPs are limited partnerships or limited liability companies that are generally taxed as partnerships with interests traded on securities exchanges.
-Most MLPs generally operate in the energy natural resources or real estate sector and are subject to the risks generally applicable to companies in those sectors.
-MLPs are also subject to the risk that authorities could challenge the tax treatment of MLPs for federal income tax purposes which could have a negative impact on the after-tax income available for distribution by the MLPs and/or the value of the trust's investments. - The trust may invest in stocks of small and mid-size companies.
-These stocks are often more volatile and have lower trading volumes than stocks of larger companies.
-Small and mid-size companies may have limited products or financial resources, management inexperience and less publicly available information. - The trust is considered to be concentrated in securities issued by companies in the financials sector.
-Negative developments in the financials sector will affect the value of your investment more than would be the case in a more diversified investment. - The trust is not actively managed.
+In addition, these securities may be more sensitive to interest rate changes and may be more likely to make early returns of principal. - The trust is considered to be concentrated in securities issued by companies in the financials sector.
+Negative developments in the financials sector will affect the value of your investment more than would be the case in a more diversified investment.
+Companies in the financial sector include banks and their holding companies, investment managers, broker-dealers, insurance and reinsurance companies and real estate investment trusts ("REITs").
+Financial sector companies are especially subject to the adverse effects of economic recession, decreases in the availability of capital, changes in interest rates, changes in regulations or rules, tax law changes, loan losses, volatility in equity markets, and competition from new entrants in their fields of business. - The trust is not actively managed.
 Except in limited circumstances, the trust will hold, and continue to buy, shares of the same securities even if their market value declines.